savinmikhail/primitive_wrappers/README.md

 whether function calls `str_split` or `strSplit` or `split`.
 Either to remember what some `strpbrk` mean

-- **Advanced Methods**: You can convert cases (e.g. from camel to snake) fluebtly, or get words from string, and many more!
+- **Advanced Methods**: You can convert cases (e.g. from camel to snake) fluently, or get words from a string, and many more!

 ## Installation